samsonos/php_fs/readme.md

 $this->fileService = \samson\core\Service::getInstance('samson\fs\FileService');
 ```

-> All other SamsonPHP modules must and use this file service approach when working with files.
+> All other SamsonPHP modules must and already use this file service approach when working with file systems.